 810678.
 Congo Schools – Clearing account for funds for Congo schools

-810680.
-MMOA Special Gifts - Holding account for donations for Presbytery's Oaxaca Partnership.
-The Mexican Partnership Committee and/or Executive Council authorize disbursements from this account.

 810699.
 Mission Division Misc./ one-time – Temporary holding account for miscellaneous Mission gifts.

 Equip, Nurture, Connect Funds

 810815.
 Youth Ministries - Funds given to support the youth leaders attending continuing education events and the Youth University Program.
 The Youth Ministries Task Group and/or the Executive Council authorize disbursements from this account..